Lennstorm/errorr404-backend/README.md

 **POST** new customer http://localhost:3000/customers

 You can copy and paste the json below to create a new customer.
-Change whatever you like and see what works what doesn't.
+Change whatever you like and see what works and what doesn't.

 ```json
 {